heygrady/textshadow/readme.md

 ### Options

 - **useStyle** *boolean* default: true - When `useStyle` is true the styles will be read using `currentStyle` and applied as an inline style to each element.
 Setting `useStyle` to false will skip this step and allow the special IE styles to be set in the CSS.
-- *numShadows* *integer* default: true - Only applies when `useStyle` is false.
+- **numShadows** *integer* default: 1 - Only applies when `useStyle` is false.
 Will create multiple shadow nodes for use with multiple shadows.
 At least one shadow node is always created.

 ### Example Usage
 ```javascript